Oppo Find N2 Flip Hands-on: Shaking Up the Foldable Smartphone Market

 The Oppo Find N2 Flip in a nutshell

-Like the Oppo Find N2 tested by my colleague Matt, the Oppo Find N2 Flip debuts the new teardrop hinge technology.
+Like the Oppo Find N2 that was reviewed by my colleague Matt, the Oppo Find N2 Flip debuts its new teardrop hinge technology.
 The latter is supposed to make the crease in the middle of the smartphone's screen more discreet.

 - Check out our selection of the best foldable smartphones in 2023.

-The Oppo Find N2 Flip also comes with a very large cover screen, so its foldable and clamshell form factor is much more relevant.
+The Oppo Find N2 Flip also comes with a very large external screen, making its foldable and clamshell form factor much more relevant.

-The Oppo Find N2 Flip is the foldable clamshell smartphone that has the largest external screen in the market with a diagonal of 3.26 inches.
-It also relies heavily on its teardrop hinge.
+The Oppo Find N2 Flip is a foldable clamshell smartphone with the largest external screen in the market, measuring 3.26-inches across diagonally.
+It also relies heavily on its teardrop hinge when opening or closing.

 - Very nice colors with a classy matte coating.